-Paul: I think you’ve done a very good job in explaining this.
-For somebody who has worked now for over 40 years in education—I was in Human Resources as a director for 15 years and was in active ministry which I have to tell you practically burned me out.
+Paul: I think you’ve done a very good job of explaining this.
+For somebody who has worked now for over 40 years in education—I was in Human Resources as a director for 15 years and was an inactive ministry which I have to tell you practically burned me out.
 I use the phrase, “compassionate burnout.”

 I’ve taken some time off to really review my life and a lot of people have told me that given my background and my relationship with people—there’s nothing that you’ve mentioned that I have not used in my own work.
 The ability, I think, is great.
 You have to be agile.
 I think you have to be open.

 As a therapist, you learn very early on that you never actually give somebody the answer or the solution that they have to find themselves.
 This is something that I did with an exceptional therapist.
 I stress that also because there are a lot of therapists out there, almost a dime a dozen, and I tell people to make sure that they’re in sync with the person you’re working with.

 I have degrees from Columbia and Harvard and Oxford.
 I’ve done all of that business.
 So I’m listening to this and I’m going, “Okay, now what would the purpose be really of going through another training program?
 This is not ego speaking; it’s just a question.